mmiscool/BREP/README.md

 - `manifold-3d` creates a robust manifold and propagates face IDs through CSG, so original face labels remain usable after unions/differences/intersections.
 - Faces and edges are visualized via Three.js; face names remain accessible for downstream feature logic.

+## Topological Naming

+Topological naming is about keeping stable references to faces and edges as the model recomputes.
+This project uses per‑triangle face labels that propagate through CSG so features can reliably refer to geometry across edits.

+- Face labels: Triangles are authored with a string face name.
+Internally each name maps to a globally unique Manifold ID and is stored as `faceID` per triangle.
+After boolean ops, Manifold preserves these IDs so the original face names remain available on the result.
+- Edge identification: Edges are computed as polylines along boundaries between pairs of face labels.
+Each boundary chain is named `<faceA>|<faceB>[i]`, where `i` disambiguates multiple loops between the same two faces.
+- Selections: The UI stores object names in feature parameters.
+Because face/edge objects are rebuilt from the propagated labels, references stay stable so long as some triangles of that face survive.
+- Primitive conventions: Built‑in primitives assign semantic face names, e.g. `Cube_NX/PX/NY/PY/NZ/PZ`, `Cylinder_S` (side), `Cylinder_T/B` (top/bottom), `Torus_Side/Cap0/Cap1`.
+Imported meshes use `STL_FACE_<n>` groups derived by normal‑deflection clustering.
+- Feature‑generated names: Operations derive clear, persistent names.
+For example, Fillet uses `FILLET_<faceA>|<faceB>_ARC`, `_SIDE_A`, `_SIDE_B`, `_CAP0`, `_CAP1`; Chamfer uses `CHAMFER_<faceA>|<faceB>_BEVEL`, `_SIDE_A`, `_SIDE_B`, `_CAP0`, `_CAP1`.

+Guidelines and limitations
+- Stability: Names persist through booleans and simplification; a name disappears only if all its triangles are removed by subsequent features.
+- Splits/merges: A single face name can represent multiple disjoint islands after CSG.
+Edge loop indices `[i]` can change when topology changes; avoid hard‑coding the index when possible.
+- Semantics vs geometry: Faces are label‑based, not re‑fitted analytic surfaces.
+Prefer selecting faces by their semantic names (from primitives or earlier features) rather than by geometric predicates alone.
+- Authoring tips: When creating new solids or tools, choose descriptive face names and reuse source face names in derived outputs.
+This improves reference stability for downstream features.

+Roadmap
+- Optional GUIDs for selection sets to further reduce ambiguity when faces split.
+- Enhanced matching heuristics (geometric signatures) to map selections across parameter changes that substantially remesh surfaces.

 ## Key Libraries

 - Three.js (`three`): rendering and core geometry types.